A Business Owners Guide to the CMA Energy Market Investigation

 6. For micro-businesses in particular, the CMA has asked for prices to be disclosed by suppliers and the prohibition of restrictive clauses that lock-in customers

 The report itself was primarily focused on domestic and micro-business consumers so it is unlikely that larger businesses will see any changes as a direct result of the investigation any time soon.
 However, that is not to say that no change will be seen.

 What this report has done, is show that customers need to be more aware of the options available to them if they are to avoid paying over the odds for their energy.

 That’s where Love Energy Savings can help.
-Our experienced energy consultants have many years of experience helping businesses save over £79 million on their energy bills since 2007.
+Our experienced energy consultants have many years of experience helping businesses save over £81 million since 2007 to Februrary 2019.

 We negotiate better deals with suppliers on your behalf, taking all the hassle out of switching.